department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 ### 5 year level term

+**Available on:**

-- Available on all programs except those that start with "J," "JR," "JS"
+- All programs except those that start with "J," "JR," "JS"

+**This plan:**

-- This is a term life insurance plan.
+- Is a term life insurance plan.
 A term life insurance plan means that you're only covered for a specific amount of time (a "term").
 As you age, your premium payments increase.
 After the term ends, you can choose to renew your coverage.
 - Renews automatically every five years (5 year term)
 - Can be converted to a permanent plan
 - Ends if you stop making premium payments